 Whatever the initial building costs of our proposed community project might be, they will inevitably become affordable if that community is structured to sustainably meet all its members’ essential needs by inhouse resident employment and regional entrepreneurial engagement.

-This is so, because any community whose buildings, land and lifeways merge to internally provide shelter, water, food, energy, biowaste regeneration, access to education and self-governance, while deriving additional income from its region, would long outlast its final mortgage payment.
-After that, it’s all profit.
+This is so, because any community whose physical assets and lifeways provide shelter, water, food, energy, biowaste regeneration, education, governance and income from regional enterprise, would long outlast its initial construction costs.
+When, inevitably, the final mortgage payment is made on those costs, a regular profit would accrue to the community.

 Today, it is technically possible to design, build and manage such fundamentally self-reliant neighborhood-level communities.
 The resident members of such communities could meet all the essential human needs that all humans willing to work have a right to expect.
 And they could meet such needs by themselves within the physical limits of their communities, using only their minds, hearts, backs and a good internet connection.